shunjieee/tp/docs/UserGuide.md

 **In the future, we plan to integrate some of the following features:**

-1. **A more rigorous account management system**, which will allow us to manage users as an admin, and assign different levels of authentication or security.
+1. **A more rigorous account management system**, which will allow you to manage users as an administrator, and assign different levels of authentication or security to the different personal data collected.

-2. **A remote database management system**, which links all Hi:Re instances on different machines to the same Hi:Re database, which will allow for collaboration and other benefits.
+2. **A remote database management system**, which links all Hi:Re instances on different machines to the same Hi:Re database.
+This will allow you to collaborate with other Hi:Re users!
+There are more benefits to having a database system in place.

-3. **More open-ended tagging and field options**, allowing for Hi:Re to be fully customisable as per the organisation's requirements.
+3. **More open-ended tagging and field options**, allowing for Hi:Re to be fully customisable by you as per your organisation's requirements.

-4. **Multiple phone numbers**, allowing for contacts to add in both their office and personal phone numbers.
+4. **Multiple phone numbers**, you to add in both the employees' office and personal phone numbers to the same contact.

+5. **Improving input acceptance**, will allow you to be more flexible with the case-sensitivity and characters when it comes to `name`s and `tag`s.

 <div style="text-align: right;">
   <a href=#table-of-contents>